Love (2016 play)

 Love (stylized as LOVE) is a 2016 British play written by Alexander Zeldin.
 It is about a group of families who have been placed in temporary accommodation in the run-up to Christmas.

 Production history

 The play premiered in the Dorfman Theatre at the National Theatre, London running from 6 December 2016 to 10 January 2017, before transferring to The Studio at the Birmingham Repertory Theatre from 26 January to 11 February 2017.
-The production later transferred the Queen's Theatre, Hornchurch from 25 to 28 October 2018.
+The production later transferred to the Queen's Theatre, Hornchurch from 25 to 28 October 2018.

 A BBC film adaptation was first broadcast on BBC 2 on 8 December 2018.

 The play made its North American debut at the Park Avenue Armory running from February 25 until March 25, 2023.

 Plot

-The story of two families living in a temporary British housing accommodation.
+The story of two families living in temporary British housing accommodation.

 Critical reception

 The Guardian wrote "It is filled with observant compassion but at first I found myself craving more political anger."

 The Daily Beast called Love "The most powerful piece of theater currently being staged in New York."